Intensive Energy User Group

 About us

-Intensive Energy User Group (IEUG) is a Private Voluntary Organization (PVO) for Zimbabwean companies consuming a baseload requirement of at least one megawatt of power.
+The Intensive Energy User Group (IEUG) is a Private Voluntary Organization (PVO) for Zimbabwean companies consuming a baseload requirement of at least one megawatt of power.

 The establishment of the IEUG in Zimbabwe is seen as a real game changer, it allows the private sector to procure reliable, secure, predictable, and uninterruptable power at competitive prices.
 It also brings the financial capacity of the private sector in support of energy investment to meet the need to fund the many billions of dollars that have to be invested in the energy sector to meet current and future demand.
 This in no way diminishes the role of the public utilities in the region, it rather strengthens the system and enables the utilities to optimize their own operations.
-The IEUG represents the transformation of the electricity supply industry by the participation of the private sector.
+The IEUG represents the transformation of the electricity supply industry by the participation of the private sector

 2025